Before you begin

 Kubernetes provides the mechanisms through which you interact with your cluster.
 You use Kubernetes commands and resources to deploy and manage your applications, perform administration tasks and set policies, and monitor the health of your deployed workloads.

-In this lab, you deploy the Quiz application into Kubernetes Engine, leveraging Google Cloud resources, including Container Builder and Container Registry, and Kubernetes resources, such as Deployments, Pods, and Services.
+In this lab, you deploy the Quiz application into Kubernetes Engine, leveraging Google Cloud resources, including Cloud Build and Artifact Registry, and Kubernetes resources, such as Deployments, Pods, and Services.

 In this lab, you learn how to perform the following tasks: